RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 Maybe use bootstrap or something?
 Talk about why

 ## Website Back-End
 The backend of the webapp will serve as a middleman to communicate with the Hestia server.
 This means that there needs to be an interface to be able to send queries to the server.
-Furthermore, there needs to be a database, where peripherals and such are stored, some form of user management, and an actual webpage in order to send queries.
+Furthermore, a user database is required in order to maintain a secure environment in which users may only have permission to interact with systems they own, and so that unauthorized access to server data, user data or any other sensitive information is completely forbidden.

 ### Design decisions
 For the design of the webapp, we initially chose to implement in PHP, as there is familiarity in the team with PHP.
 Thus, a concise webpage was setup, using HTML and PHP.
 This website was designed to test querying the Hestia webserver, with for instance a *get* request.
 However, after the initial webpage, we decided to implement the webpage in Python, using Flask, even though all of us have less experience with Python, and little with Flask.